Dreycey/Phage-EnrichSeq/README.md

 ## Downloading Databases.
 To ensure each module runs correctly, the following installation script needs to be ran.

-* From the outermost directory, run the following:
+* From the outermost EnrichSeq directory, run the following:
 ```
 cd kraken_module;
 bash kraken2Build.sh;